Daisy Fays Nursery - Truro

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

 We are a family run private day Nursery only 5 minutes from the city centre.
 We have 7 large playrooms with age appropriate facilities for babies from 12 weeks old right up to 4 years.
 Our under two's use the facilities downstairs and the over two's upstairs.
 Our baby room also has a sensory space where we have bubble lamps, light pad, UV black light and rotating coloured lights.
-We have lots of secure and natural outside play areas, including a growth area, the woods, the patio, grass and the Rumpus room (with soft play)
+We have lots of secure and natural outside play areas, including a growth area and sensory garden, the woods, the patio, grass and the Rumpus room (with soft play)

 All staff have appropriate childcare qualifications and are paediatric first aid trained.